 One of the largest clearwater rivers, it flows north-northeastward approximately 650 km (400 mi) through the Mato Grosso plateau before it empties into the Amazon River just past Santarém.
-However, when combined with the Juruena River, the Tapajós is approximately 2,080 km (1,290 mi) long.
+However, combined with the Juruena River, the Tapajós is approximately 2,080 km (1,290 mi) long.

 Teles Pires River

-The Teles Pires River (also called the São Manuel River or São Manoel River) is a river in central Brazil that originally rises as the Paranatinga River in the Serra Azul (the Amazon-Paraguay river divide) in central Mato Grosso state and flows generally north-northwestward, where it joins the Juruena River to form the Tapajós River, a major tributary of the Amazon River.
+The Teles Pires River (also called the São Manuel River or São Manoel River) is a river in central Brazil that initially rises as the Paranatinga River in the Serra Azul (the Amazon-Paraguay River divide) in central Mato Grosso state and generally flows north-northwestward, where it joins the Juruena River to form the Tapajós River, a major tributary of the Amazon River.
 Its 1,400-km (870-mile) course is frequently interrupted by falls and rapids.

 The Juruena finally joins the Teles Pires River to form the Tapajós River.
 The Juruena is not navigable due to its many waterfalls and rapids.
 It is known for the Salto Augusto Falls.